Music Terms from my college notes

 • Vibrato = a wavering tone effect

-• Vigoroso = vigorously
+• Vigoroso = vigorously, spirited in manner

 • Vivo = with life and animation